neatcoin/docs/docs/bootstrap.md

 * Choose extrinsic `lockdrop`, `lock`.
 * Insert amount as the amount you want to lock.
 * Replace the identifier field.
 Remove "0x", and insert all uppercase "NEAT".
 * Insert `lock_end_block` as your desired lock end block.
-The minimum is one month (at block 635,040), and the maximum is 7 years (at block 4,173,120).
+The minimum is three months (at block 635,040), and the maximum is 7 years (at block 4,173,120).
 * Choose "Submit Transaction" and finish the transaction submission.

 On Kulupu block number 504,000, the bootstraping will end, and no more locking